A Longitudinal Measurement Study of Log4Shell Exploitation from a Reactive Network Telescope: Background and Related Work

-The foundational work by Hiesgen \textit{et al.} \cite{The_Log4j_incident} represents one of the first large-scale empirical analyses of the Log4Shell vulnerability’s propagation and exploitation in the Internet ecosystem.
+In addition, unpatched Log4Shell vulnerabilities were actively exploited to deploy Mirai-based DDoS malware and cryptominers, mainly targeting outdated and exposed systems~\cite{toulas2022log4shell} in early 2022.
+As of December 7, 2023, Infosecurity Magazine reported that approximately 125,000 servers remained potentially vulnerable to Log4Shell~\cite{infosecurity_log4shell_impact}.
+Software security has been heavily focused on the Log4Shell vulnerability in the Log4j library since its discovery in late 2021~\cite{doll2025unraveling}.
+This vulnerability enables millions of exploitation attempts per hour, facilitating large-scale remote code execution.
+This incident, among others, highlights the crucial need for rigorous software engineering principles that prioritize security.
+The foundational work by Hiesgen \textit{et al.}~\cite{The_Log4j_incident} represents one of the first large-scale empirical analyses of the Log4Shell vulnerability’s propagation and exploitation in the Internet ecosystem.
 Their study provided critical insights into the temporal evolution, scanning behaviors, and exploitation trends immediately following the public disclosure of CVE-2021-44228.
-Using data collected from four network telescopes, the researchers analyzed the intensity and diversity of exploit attempts during the initial outbreak period, with a primary focus on the period from December 2021 to February 2022.
-These researchers \cite{The_Log4j_incident} employed a comprehensive data-driven approach, combining passive telescope observations with payload classification and attacker-origin mapping, to quantify the global reaction to the vulnerability.
+Using data collected from four NTs, the researchers analyzed the intensity and diversity of exploit attempts during the initial outbreak period, with a primary focus on the period from December 2021 to February 2022.
+These researchers~\cite{The_Log4j_incident} employed a comprehensive, data-driven approach, combining passive telescope observations with payload classification and attacker-origin mapping to quantify the global response to the vulnerability.
 Their findings revealed that while the majority of observed traffic corresponded to automated scanning for vulnerable endpoints, a smaller but persistent subset of payloads attempted active remote code execution.
 Moreover, the work emphasized that the rapid global response by network defenders and software vendors led to a decline in exploit attempts after early 2022.
-However, sporadic scanning continued for several months.

-However, the scope of their analysis was constrained by both temporal and geographical limitations.
-The dataset predominantly captured global traffic from a specific telescope network located outside South Asia \cite{yadav2025darknet}, and the analysis was restricted to the first six to eight months following the disclosure.
-Consequently, regional dynamics, particularly within emerging and developing network infrastructures, have remained largely unexplored.
-Furthermore, the longitudinal behavior of the threat landscape beyond 2022, including the resurgence of related exploit attempts or derivative attacks leveraging residual vulnerable systems, was not addressed.